-Ensure that the LAN ports are used correctly: The upper LAN port is for accessing the internet via LAN.
+Ensure that the LAN ports are used correctly: The upper LAN port is not used.
 The lower LAN port is required for EtherCAT communication.
 When the ports are switched, no communication is possible!

 The HDMI port is without function.
 You require a dedicated host PC to control OBLAC Box.

 For tuning, you may connect several servo drives via EtherCAT and tune one by one.

 If you want to manually turn the box off you can either just disconnect it from the power supply or insert a small tool into the power switch.

 When you need to reset it, please hold the power switch for about 5 seconds.

 Open OBLAC Drives in your browser by navigating to http://oblac-drives-networkname.local